 Nome's local government is a Mayor / Manager administration.
 The executive power of the city is vested in the Mayor.
 The Mayor presides at meetings of the Common Council.
 Although the Mayor may take part in the discussion of a matter before the Common Council. the Mayor may not vote except in the case of a tie.
-The Mayor acts as ceremonial head of the Citv government, executes official documents on authorization of the Council.
-Common and is responsible for additional duties and powers prescribed by Alaska law.
+The Mayor acts as ceremonial head of the City official government, executes documents on authorization of the Common Council. and responsible for additional duties and powers prescribed by Alaska law.